 We found a Maxx soon again and after some negotiation were on our way to Chopta.
 The road to Chopta was the most beautiful till now.
 Our limited knowledge of plants and vegetation constraints the narrative and I blame it on our ‘science’ (read whatever makes us employable) oriented curriculum.
 The high point of the journey was the species of Langoors found at this height, which had a fur coat and cap around their faces unlike the ones down below.

 Tala to Chopta is a small distance and after eating a couple of alu paranthas, we were on our way to Tungnath.
 This trek is very well maintained.
 We were feeling better after resting the previous night and were ready for the 3.5 km steep climb.
 There were Rhododendrons (Burans in local parlance) everywhere along the trek, though not in full bloom yet.
-If you are a flower enthusiast, the best time to visit is May end – June.
+If you are a flower enthusiast, the best time to visit is May-end – June.
 We encountered a beautiful flatland (Bugyal) on our way with a herd of sheep grazing away in the glorious sun.
-Bhotiyas, who are basically shepherd dogs from the Tibetan Mastiff family, were doing what they do best – resting.
-Though to be just to these magnificent giants, they are known to extremely daring and efficient, even placing their own lives at risk to save their masters herd.
+Bhotiya dogs, which are basically shepherded dogs from the Tibetan Mastiff family, were doing what they do best – resting.
+Though to be just to these magnificent giants, they are known to be extremely daring and efficient, even placing their own lives at risk to save their masters herd.
 A pack of two is supposed to drive even tigers away – a thing which was highlighted by many locals to whom we spoke.

 Midway, there is a shop selling tea, cold drinks, packaged drinking water etc for the tourists.
 This was the place where we sighted snow for the first time in the trek.
 Also, if you are travelling this far, drinking packaged water is a blasphemy.
 The water from the springs (gadra for locals) is terrific and you should give it a try.
 As we moved up the trek, vegetation became sparser.